 If you have been the victim of stockbroker misconduct, you may be able to file a legal action in arbitration against your stockbroker and their employer to recover your investment losses.

-Our practice is limited to the representation of investors in claims against stockbrokers and investment professionals for misconduct, and we accept the representation of clients on a contigent fee basis.
+Our practice is limited to the representation of investors in claims against stockbrokers and investment professionals for misconduct and negligence, and we accept the representation of clients on a contingent fee basis.

-If you have suffered investment losses as a result of stockbroker misconduct, contact us for a confidential fee evaluation of your claim at (877) SEC-ATTY.
+If you have suffered investment losses as a result of stockbroker misconduct or negligence, contact us for a confidential fee evaluation of your claim at (877) SEC-ATTY.